 Dry trimming is chosen when operations can afford to purchase a machine trimmer, which is more adept at the job than real people, who would likely have to spend more time fumbling around with the dry leaves.
 Even in situations where cultivators can afford machine trimmers, some choose to keep with standard protocol in order to create jobs for workers.
 While trimming may not offer one of the highest marijuana grower salaries, it’s a great place to start.
 See our Marijuana Bud Trimmer Salaries article for more specific information on cannabis trimming pay.

-Marijuana Grower Job Description
+Master Grower Job Description

 Depending on what you’re heard (or who you’ve heard it from), growing marijuana can seem like both a simple or elaborate task.
 Frankly, it can be both at the same time.
 One the one hand, cannabis flowers actively want to grow and will grow vigorously in the right conditions.
 Conversely, in order to achieve the perfect mature cannabis flowers, a lot of detail must go into creating and maintaining very specific protocol for feeding, watering, heat, sun, humidity and more.